March Stepping Stones to Gardening Success

 Plan and Design

 Create a safe-haven or temporary shelter for new plantings.
-Set up wind shields for any new plants this spring in open, wind-exposed locations.
+Set up wind shields for any new plants this spring in open, wind-exposed locations (See GardenNotes, Wind on the Plains, about our windy climate).
 This could be as innocuous as an accent rock or boulder or a temporary cloth-type fence.
 Just a slat of wood inserted into the ground on the southwest side may be all that’s needed.
 Wind seems to be fiercest in the spring and will quickly kill new seedlings and transplants.

 Amend the Soil